zitouni/oai-cn5g-fed/openshift/README.md

 oc create secret generic etc-pki-entitlement --from-file /etc/pki/entitlement/<pem>.pem --from-file /etc/pki/entitlement/<key>-key.pem
 ```

-*NOTE*: The entitlements have to be renewed every month
+*NOTE*: The entitlements have to be renewed every month.
+We will remove import of entitlements and configmaps starting next release.

 ## 1. How to Build UBI Images of Core Network Functions?